GSA-TTS/10x-website/projects/01b-investments-in-benefits-eligibility-v2.md

 ### Notify&period;gov

 Notifications, especially text messages, are uniquely effective ways to communicate and can be especially useful in helping people to navigate the benefits space.
 By providing text alerts for eligibility status, application due dates, and fraud detection, we can help eligible users access federal benefits.
-Find out more about the Notify service <a class="usa-link usa-link--external" rel="noreferrer" href="https://beta.notify.gov/">here</a>.
+Find out more about the beta version of the <a class="usa-link usa-link--external" rel="noreferrer" href="https://beta.notify.gov/">Notify service</a>.

 ### Secure storage for eligibility documents

 Social safety net programs require people to prove their eligibility for benefits with extensive documentation.
 Tracking and gathering these documents can be confusing and burdensome for benefits applicants, especially during times of financial or other hardship.
 10x is looking into ways to make this process easier and more secure.
-Read more about this 10x project in support of <a class="usa-link usa-link--external" rel="noreferrer" href="/need/a/link">secure document storage</a>.
+Read more about 10x projects in support of <a class="usa-link usa-link--external" rel="noreferrer" href="/need/a/link">secure document storage</a>.

 #### Find out more: